gboehl/dynare/CONTRIBUTING.md

 ### Unit tests

 So-called unit tests allow the test suite to check the correct functioning of the MATLAB/Octave functions contained in Dynare.
 To add a unit test you need to
-1. add the keyword ` % --*-- Unitary tests --*--` at the end of the `function` header to tell the testsuite that the file contains unit tests.
+1. add the `return % --*-- Unit tests --*--` at the end of the `function` to tell the testsuite that the file contains unit tests.
-1. Add the particular tests at the end of the file after a `return` by
+1. Add the particular tests at the end of the file after the `return` statement by
    1. Starting a test with `%@test:INTEGER`
    2. Adding a MATLAB/Octave test code that provides a pass/fail indicator `T` that takes on `true` if the test passed.
    3. Closing the test with `%@eof:INTEGER`
    where `INTEGER` denotes the number of the test.